Leaders, residents speak out against anti-Asian hate crimes

 "I'm hoping everybody can join us in continuing to treat others with respect, standing up against this targeted hatred and ignorance and having the kind of courageous conversation that can effect real change," he said.
 "We need to get our voice heard and tell people this is not acceptable."

-Gov. Ned Lamont on March 18 announced that flags in Connecticut would be flown at half-staff in memory of the victims, in accordance with a proclamation from President Biden.
-Flags would remain at half-staff until sunset Monday.
+Gov. Ned Lamont on March 18 announced that flags in Connecticut would be flown at half-staff until sunset Monday in memory of the victims of the Georgia shootings, in accordance with a proclamation from President Biden.

-Attorney General William Tong, Connecticut's first Asian Pacific-American attorney general, released a statement last week regarding violence against Asian-Americans in the wake of the shootings.
+Connecticut's Attorney General William Tong, the first Asian Pacific American to serve in that role, released a statement last week regarding violence against Asian Americans in the wake of the shootings.

 "Words matter.
 Vile and racist hate speech puts Americans and families like mine at risk and it has to stop.
 The politicians and leaders perpetuating the scapegoating of Asian-Americans must be held accountable.
-Blood is on their hands today," said Tong.
+Blood is on their hands today," Tong said.

-Local social worker Janelle Posey-Green, who is based in New London, will host a forum on anti-Asian racism and violence on Friday at 6 p.m. through her group CT BIPOC Mental Health & Wellness Initiative.
-Posey-Green will be joined by therapist Moses Farrow, Waterford resident Susan Duong, and Norwich social worker Malyna Kettavong.
+New London-based social worker Janelle Posey-Green will host a forum on anti-Asian racism and violence on Friday at 6 p.m. through her group CT BIPOC Mental Health & Wellness Initiative.
+Posey-Green will be joined by therapist Moses Farrow, Waterford resident Susan Duong and Norwich social worker Malyna Kettavong.

 Duong, 58, said she was motivated to participate in the forum after the attacks in Georgia.
 She said the racism she's experienced in her life has been subtle, but throughout the pandemic she'd seen an increase in the number of people who stare at her, give her dirty looks or cross to the other side of a hiking path to distance themselves from her.
 She said she has to be careful not to cough or sneeze in public and feels as though she is always on high alert.
 That feeling has only gotten worse since the shootings.